 I’ve noticed the switches for the main top vent and chin vent are small and somewhat fiddly to operate with gloves.
 The switches feel sturdy and include texture for grip, but their compact size makes precise adjustment challenging while riding.
 You can crack the main visor just off the lock position for additional airflow when needed.

 The ventilation performance works well for street riding, though it still allows a little air in around the jaw area despite the removable chin skirt.
 This might require a neck tube during winter riding in cold climates.
+Bell Lithium Helmet Ventilation.
+The Bell Lithium helmet is a great option for those seeking a versatile and well-ventilated lid for their daily rides.
+It offers excellent comfort and convenience features, although its high price tag might be a deterrent for some.
+Bell Lithium Helmet Ventilation.

-Bell Lithium Face Shield
+Bell Lithium Helmet Face Shield

-Main Visor System
+Main Face Shield System

 Visor Positioning and Optics